maxmind/GeoIP2-java/README.md

 ## Database Usage ##

-To use the web service API, you must create a new `DatabaseReader` using the `DatabaseReader.Builder`.
+To use the database API, you must create a new `DatabaseReader` using the `DatabaseReader.Builder`.
 You must provide the `Builder` constructor either an `InputStream` or `File` for your GeoIP2 database.
 You may also specify the `fileMode` and the `locales` fallback order using the methods on the `Builder`